Peter Phillips

-Peter Mark Andrew Phillips (born 15 November 1977) is a British businessman and the son of Anne, Princess Royal, and Captain Mark Phillips.
-He is the eldest grandson of Queen Elizabeth II, a nephew of King Charles III, and 17th in the line of succession to the British throne.
+Peter Mark Andrew Phillips (born 15 November 1977) is a British businessman.
+He is the son of Anne, Princess Royal, and Mark Phillips, and a nephew of King Charles III.
+Born during the reign of his maternal grandmother Queen Elizabeth II, Phillips was fifth in the line of succession to the British throne; as of 2025, he is 19th.

-Phillips attended the University of Exeter before working at Jaguar Racing.
-He is currently working as a managing director for SEL UK, a boutique sports management company.
-He married Autumn Kelly, a Canadian management consultant, in 2008 in St George's Chapel at Windsor Castle.
-They have two children together, separated in 2019, and divorced in 2021.
+Phillips attended the University of Exeter and later worked for Jaguar Racing.
+He is managing director for SEL UK, a boutique sports management company.
+In 2008, he married Canadian management consultant Autumn Kelly at St George's Chapel, Windsor Castle; they have two children.
+They separated in 2019 and divorced in 2021.